mmomtchev/hadron-js/README.md

 then `hadron` will recognize `--enable-jpeg` and `--disable-jpeg` and `--name="second project"` and their package specific variants.

+The default commands will automatically invoke `meson` with the right options, but custom commands can you the `hadron`-specific LiquidJS tag `mesonOptions` - this tag will expand to a string containing all `npm install` options as `meson` `-D` flags.

 Additionally, all `meson` built-in options are also recognized, for example `--c_args` and `--c_link_args` can be used to specify additional compiler and linker flags.

 You should be aware that while the `--enable-...` and `--disable-...` flags are very widely used and are considered totally safe, they remain undocumented `npm` features.
 On the other side, their string counterparts are somewhat riskier and subject to interpretation by `npm`.
 Using a `.npmrc` file to specify these options is one way to reduce this risk.